laempy/pyoints/README.md

 ## When should I use PoYnts?

-Beased on the general concept presented abova, a bunch of algorithms, functions and filters have been implemented, to process geo-data with low programming effords.
+Beased on the general concept presented above, a bunch of algorithms, functions and filters have been implemented, to process geo-data with low programming effords.
 Of course, you might think: "Why should I use python for point cloud processing?
 Other languages are much more efficient."
 This is obviously true,